aristocratos/bashtop/README.md

 ## Features

 * Easy to use, with a game inspired menu system.
-* Fast and responsive UI with UP, DOWN keys process selection.
+* Fast and "mostly" responsive UI with UP, DOWN keys process selection.
 * Function for showing detailed stats for selected process.
 * Ability to filter processes.
 * Easy switching between sorting options.